-The Company performed its annual impairment assessment in the fourth quarters of 2010, 2009 and 2008.
-Upon completion of the first step in its annual impairment assessment as of December 31, 2010 and 2009, the Company determined that no impairment was indicated.
-For the impairment test in the fourth quarter of 2010 and 2009, the Company estimated the fair value of each of its five reporting units based on a weighting of both the income approach and the market approach.
+Goodwill and intangible assets with indefinite lives are reviewed for impairment annually, and whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+The Company conducts impairment testing based on current business strategy in light of present industry and economic conditions, as well as future expectations.
+Pursuant to the annual testing of goodwill, in the fourth quarters of 2011, 2010 and 2009 the Company evaluated five reporting units: 1) nurse and allied staffing, 2) physician staffing, 3) clinical trial services, 4) retained search and 5) education and training.
+Upon completion of the first step in the annual impairment assessment as of December 31, 2011 and 2010, the Company determined that no impairment was indicated.

+For the December 31, 2011 impairment test, the Company estimated the fair value of each of the reporting units based on a weighting of both the income approach and the market approach (blended fair value).

 The discounted cash flows for each reporting unit that served as the primary basis for the income approach were based on discrete financial forecasts developed by management for planning purposes and consistent with those distributed within the Company and externally.
-A number of significant assumptions and estimates were involved in the application of the income methodology including forecasted operating cash flows, revenue, margins, discount rate, and working capital changes.
+A number of significant assumptions and estimates were involved in the application of the income methodology including forecasted revenue, margins, operating cash flows, discount rate, and working capital changes.
 Cash flows beyond the discrete forecast period of ten years were estimated using a terminal value calculation.
 A terminal value growth rate of 2.5% was used for each reporting unit.
-The income approach valuations included reporting unit cash flow discount rates, representing each reporting unit's weighted average cost of capital, ranging from 10.4% to 15.4%.
+The income approach valuations included reporting unit cash flow discount rates, representing each reporting unit's weighted average cost of capital, ranging from 11.0% to 18.7%.